BohemianMatrices/BohemianMatrices/cpdb.md

 ## Data Files

+__Data files have been temporarily removed due to unexpected costs, if you would like access to the characteristic polynomial data files please contact me at <a href="mailto:sthornt7@uwo.ca">sthornt7@uwo.ca</a>.__

 ### Polynomial Files
 All characteristic polynomial and minimal polynomial files are CSV files with no header.
 They have been provided in uncompressed format, as well as